kvrancic/interview-analyzer-archiver/README.md

 MIT License - See LICENSE file for details

+## 🔮 Future Enhancements
+- [ ] Coding interview support
+  - [ ] After transcription, new agent figures out is it live-coding interview or not
+  - [ ] If it is, it routes to another agent that solves coding tasks
+  - [ ] After solving, it routes to another agent that checks the solution inside a code sandbox

 ## 🙏 Acknowledgments

 - CrewAI framework for multi-agent orchestration
 - OpenRouter for unified AI model access
 - MIT AI Studio for the assignment framework

-## 💡 Future Enhancements

-- [ ] Support for video interviews
-- [ ] Real-time transcription during interviews
-- [ ] Integration with calendar apps for scheduling
-- [ ] Export to multiple formats (PDF, DOCX)
-- [ ] Multi-language support
-- [ ] Interview question bank suggestions

 ---

 **Built with CrewAI** | **Powered by OpenRouter**